slawekradzyminski/awesome-testing.com/_posts/2025-09-27-chrome-dev-tools-mcp.md

 ### Lighthouse in Brief

 [Lighthouse](https://www.awesome-testing.com/2018/03/five-minutes-performance-report-with) is Google's automated auditing tool that runs lab checks for Performance, Accessibility, SEO and more.
-It measures Core Web Vitals like LCP (loading), CLS (visual stability) and uses TBT as a lab proxy for responsiveness.
+It measures Core Web Vitals like LCP (loading), CLS (visual stability), INP (Interaction to Next Paint) and uses TBT (Total Blocking Time) as a lab proxy for responsiveness.
 Traditionally we ran Lighthouse in DevTools, CI, or via PageSpeed Insights to get a score and a list of opportunities.

+#### Core Web Vitals update (INP vs TBT)
+INP (Interaction to Next Paint) replaced FID as a Core Web Vital in 2024.
+INP is a **field** metric captured from real user input; TBT is a **lab** proxy for responsiveness.
+In practice, use DevTools MCP to reduce TBT (long tasks, script execution), and instrument INP in RUM to validate real-world gains.

 ### What Changes with DevTools MCP?